 My experience with this course was very knowledgeable I would recommend it to all my friends and family.
 I love it and I will continue to take more courses in the near future."

-Yes, since ed2go courses are online, you never have to actually travel to the school.
+Yes, ed2go courses are online, so you never have to actually travel to the school.
 Most schools offer telephone or online registration.

 This course is self-paced and open enrollment, so you can start when you want and finish at your own pace.
 When you register, you'll receive six (6) months to complete the course.

-The time allotted to complete your course has been calculated based on the number of course hours.
-If after a concerted effort, you are still unable to complete your course on time, your Student Advisor will help you work out a suitable completion date.
-Please note that a fee may be charged for an extension.
+The time allotted for course completion has been calculated based on the number of course hours.
+However, if you are unable to complete the course, contact your Student Advisor to help you work out a suitable completion date.
+Please note that an extension fee may be charged.

-ed2go courses are non-credit courses, so they do not qualify for federal aid, FAFSA and Pell Grant.
+ed2go courses are non-credit, so they do not qualify for federal aid, FAFSA and Pell Grant.
 In some states, vocational rehab or workforce development boards will pay for qualified students to take our courses.
 Additionally, some students may qualify for financial assistance when they enroll, if they meet certain requirements.
 Financing is available from select schools.
 Learn more: https://www.ed2go.com/career/financial-assistance

-Upon successful completion of the course, you will be awarded a certificate of completion.
+Upon successful completion of the course, you will be awarded a Certificate of Completion.

-ed2go courses will provide you with the skills you need to obtain an entry-level position in most cases.
-We don’t provide direct job placement services, but our instructors and career counselors will help you build your resume and are available to give advice on finding your first job.
-Instructors will also be available to use as a professional reference upon completion of the course.
-Potential students should always do research on the job market in their area before registering.
+This course will provide you with the skills you need to obtain an entry-level position in most cases.
+We do not offer direct job placement services, but our instructors and career counselors will help you build your resume and advise you on starting your career.
+Instructors can also be used as a professional reference upon course completion.
+However, you should always research the job market in your area before registering.

-You may be assigned with a facilitator or team of industry experts for one-on-one course interaction.
+You may be assigned with an instructor or team of industry experts for one-on-one course interaction.
 Your support will be available (via e-mail) to answer any questions you may have and to provide feedback on your performance.
-All of our facilitators are successful working professionals in the fields in which they teach.
+All of our instructor are successful working professionals in the fields in which they teach.
 You will be assigned to an Advisor for academic support.

-If you have additional questions, please feel free to contact us via LIVE CHAT or by calling us at (855) 520-6806.
+If you have questions that are not answered on our website, please feel free to contact us via LIVE CHAT or by calling us at (855) 520-6806.
 If you are visiting us during non-business hours, please feel free to send us a question using the Contact Us form.